usaid-mozambique/R-Training/Scripts/Session 3 - OHA Packages and Github/Introduction-to-OHA-Packages.md

   summarise(across(starts_with("qtr"), sum, na.rm = TRUE), .groups = "drop")
 ```

-We’re almost there\!
+We’re almost there!
 Now that our data is summarize, we want to reshape
 this long so we can more easily filter for the periods we are interested
 in.
 We’ll use `gophr::reshape_msd()` to achieve this.